 Nowadays, you’ll often spot celebrities, bodybuilders, and professional athletes filming themselves in their ice baths and cold tubs.
+Heck, even my local gym now has a polar plunge pool – a testament to the many cold water therapy benefits.
 You may be asking yourself…what’s all the hype about?
 This article on the scientific benefits and safety practices behind cold immersion will answer all of your questions!

 Cold water therapy at a glance

 Though cold water therapy was widely practiced in ancient civilizations, it became less popular with the emergence of modern medicine.
 However, it has experienced a revival in recent years thanks to Wim Hof, a famous Dutch athlete with 21 Guinness World Records.
 Some of his feats include running a barefoot half-marathon in the Arctic Circle and climbing Mount Everest and Kilimanjaro only wearing shorts.
 That’s why they call him the Iceman!